Charles III: Prince of Wales

+Charles at the Flint National Eisteddfod, several days after his investiture as the Prince of Wales.

-Charles was created Prince of Wales and Earl of Chester on 26 July 1958, although his investiture was not held until 1 July 1969, when he was crowned by his mother in a televised ceremony held at Caernarfon Castle; the investiture was controversial in Wales owing to growing Welsh nationalist sentiment.
-He took his seat in the House of Lords the following year and delivered his maiden speech on 13 June 1974, the first royal to speak from the floor since the future Edward VII in 1884.
-He spoke again in 1975.
+Charles was created Prince of Wales and Earl of Chester on 26 July 1958, although his investiture did not take place until 1 July 1969, when he was crowned by his mother in a televised ceremony at Caernarfon Castle.
+The event was controversial in Wales amid rising Welsh nationalist sentiment.
+He took his seat in the House of Lords the following year, delivering his maiden speech on 13 June 1974, the first royal to speak from the floor since the future Edward VII in 1884.
+He addressed the House again in 1975.

-Charles began to take on more public duties, founding the Prince's Trust in 1976 and travelling to the United States in 1981.
-In the mid-1970s he expressed an interest in serving as Governor-General of Australia, at the suggestion of the Australian prime minister, Malcolm Fraser; however, because of a lack of public enthusiasm, nothing came of the proposal.
-In reaction Charles commented, "so, what are you supposed to think when you are prepared to do something to help and you are just told you're not wanted?"
+Charles increasingly undertook public duties, founding the Prince's Trust in 1976 and travelling to the United States in 1981.
+In the mid-1970s he expressed interest in serving as Governor-General of Australia, following a suggestion by the Australian prime minister, Malcolm Fraser.
+The proposal was ultimately abandoned owing to a lack of public enthusiasm.
+Charles later remarked, "so, what are you supposed to think when you are prepared to do something to help and you are just told you're not wanted?"